Highlights

 The Shape of Things

-Fancy watching 'The Shape of Things' in the comfort of your own home?
-Searching for a streaming service to buy, rent, download, or watch the Carrie Mae Weems-directed movie via subscription can be confusing, so we here at Moviefone want to help you out.
+Craving a viewing of 'The Shape of Things' wherever you like to watch?
+Finding a streaming service to buy, rent, download, or watch the Carrie Mae Weems-directed movie via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Shape of Things' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'The Shape of Things' right now, here are some particulars about the flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Shape of Things' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'The Shape of Things' right now, here are some finer points about the flick.

-Want to know what the movie's about?
+Curious about the story behind it?
 Here's the plot: "A cyclorama installation where artist Carrie Mae Weems addresses conditions of race in the United States.
 'The Shape of Things: A Film in Seven Parts' includes old and new footage projected on a 180 degree curve, reminiscent of 19th-century theatre and spectacle to comment on the “pageantry” and “circus-like” quality of contemporary American political life." .